itsPG/RegExp.js/README.md

 ===========

 The algorithm I used in this project is not fast enough.
-(In fact, it's extemely slow, but still acceptable in my opinion)

 This is due to that I'm not sure if there's a way to figure out all match case in a single JS command.